papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 - Now pick an unvisted node and repeat above process again.
 - continue this till you have marked all the nodes as visited.

-Either you can label each vertex to the component number it belongs to or print it component wish - Mold your output as per requirement.
+Either you can label each vertex to the component number it belongs to or print it component wise - Mold your output as per requirement.

 ##### Python
 ```python